falcao-g/Falbot/README.md

 config.json file:

-- "PREFIX": by default "?" is the default prefix, but you can change it here
 - "owners": put here your discord id and other people that will be involved in development, this will be important to manage slash commands
 - "someServers": the server or servers id that will be used to test the bot
 - "language": the default language of the bot